zenmonkeykstop/qubes-doc.rtd/introduction/issue-tracking.rst

 The issue tracker is a tool to help the developers be more productive and efficient in their work.
 It is not a place for discussion.
-If you wish to discuss something in the issue tracker, please do so on the forum or mailing lists (see `Help, Support, Mailing Lists, and Forum </support/>`__).
+If you wish to discuss something in the issue tracker, please do so on the forum or mailing lists (see :doc:`Help, Support, Mailing Lists, and Forum </introduction/support>`).
 You can simply link to the relevant issue in your discussion post.

 This guideline is important for keeping issues focused on *actionable